Selected

 Limitations

-Segment-level figures (e.g. by property type) are based on smaller sample sizes and can swing with mix changes.
+Segment-level figures (e.g. by property type or neighbourhood) are based on smaller sample sizes and can swing with mix changes.
 Month-over-month comparisons should be interpreted with caution given seasonal volume patterns.
 All data is subject to TRREB revision.

 Editorial Notes